paradox143yab/RockPaperScissor-Game/README.md

   -HTML Structure: I created the HTML structure for the game -CSS Styling: I applied CSS styles to make the game visually appealing.
 I used CSS selectors, properties, and values to customize the layout, colors, and animations.
   -JavaScript Logic: I implemented the game logic using JavaScript.
 I created functions to generate the computer's random choice, compare it with the player's choice, and determine the winner.
 I also added event listeners to the buttons to capture the player's selection.
   -Testing and Refinement: I thoroughly tested the game for different scenarios, including various player and computer choices.
-I debugged any issues and refined the code to ensure smooth gameplay and accurate results.
-  -Documentation: I documented the code using clear comments and wrote this README file to provide instructions, game description, and an overview of my development process.
+  -Documentation: I documented the code using this README file to provide instructions, game description, and an overview of my development process.

 ### Built with

   -HTML: Used for structuring the web page
   -CSS: Used for styling the game elements